© Kevin Chilvers

 Samantha opened the nearest.
 ‘It’s the airing cupboard.’
 She rummaged through housed towels and spare bedding stacked on shelves and shook her head.

-Something clicked and Hawk peered in.
+Something clicked and Tom peered in.
 A modern water and central heating boiler emitted a soft roar.
 The thermostat pointer settled at twenty-four degrees centigrade.

 Next was a luxurious bathroom but this needed no more than a glance.
 It was immaculate.
 Two toothbrushes hung in a rack over a shiny sink, a pair of dry towels hung on a rail and razor and foam sat on a shelf over the bath.
 I don’t see anything to explain what happened at the lab.